-At 30 June 2021 there are 2,500,000 (30 June 2020: 2,500,000) fully paid 2021 Redeemable Preference Shares on issue at \$1 each.
-The 2021 Redeemable Preference Shares have a scheduled redemption date of 30 September 2021, although Speirs Group Limited has the right to redeem at any time before the scheduled redemption date.
-The 2021 Redeemable Preference Shares rank behind all other liabilities of Speirs Group Limited, equally with the 2025 Redeemable Preference Shares, but ahead of ordinary and perpetual preference shareholders.
-The fixed dividend rate on the 2021 Redeemable Preference Shares is 9.00% per annum.
+At 30 June 2022 there are Nil (30 June 2021: 2,500,000) fully paid 2021 Redeemable Preference Shares on issue at \$1 each.
+The 2021 Redeemable Preference Shares had a scheduled redemption date of 30 September 2021, although Speirs Group Limited had the right to redeem at any time before the scheduled redemption date.
+The 2021 Redeemable Preference Shares ranked behind all other liabilities of Speirs Group Limited, equally with the 2025 Redeemable Preference Shares, but ahead of ordinary and perpetual preference shareholders.
+The fixed dividend rate on the 2021 Redeemable Preference Shares was 9.00% per annum.